Skip to main content

 Ralph Workflow Conductor Teams

-What it is Operating system for autonomous coding: free open-source composable loop framework and AI orchestrator Markdown-native local-first orchestration for coding teams
+What it is Free open-source composable loop framework and AI orchestrator for unattended coding runs Markdown-native local-first orchestration for coding teams

 License AGPL (source) / CC0 (outputs) Free / Open source